tmobile/magentaA11y/_checklist-native/sheet.md

 ### Focus
 - Only manage focus when needed.
 Primarily, let the device manage default focus
 - Consider how focus should be managed between child elements and their parent views
+- When the sheet is closed, the focus should return to the triggering element.
 - External keyboard tab order often follows the screen reader focus, but sometimes needs focus management
-- Initial focus on a screen should land in a logical place (back button, screen title, first text field, first heading)
+- Initial focus on the sheet should land on the grabber
-- When a menu, picker or modal is closed, the focus should return to the triggering element.

 - **Android Views**
   - `importantForAccessibility` makes the element visible to the Accessibility API